 apt-cache policy anydesk

-As a result, the output confirms the repository is configured correctly:
+The output confirms the repository is configured correctly and shows the available version:

 anydesk: